Health and Safety - Personal Protective Practices

 When a student or parent informs school administration of having positive Covid-19 test or possible exposure the following protocol will be used:

 STEP 4.
-Based on the Health Department determinations the student will stay out the prescribed length of time or until released by the health department or physician to return to school.
+Based on the Health Department determinations, the student will stay out the prescribed length of time or until released to return to school.

 Students or Staff Displaying COVID-19 Symptoms While at School: